abhishekbhakat/ppxl/README.md

 ### Legal Compliance
 PPXL operates in full compliance with web service terms and conditions:
-- Respects Cloudflare security challenges
+- Respects security challenges
-- Shows security verification prompts to users when required
+- Shows verification prompts when required
 - Does not bypass or automate security measures
 - Uses standard web protocols and interfaces